dotlang/language/doc/RFE.md

 what about socket? to send messages of type X? by default sockets send string (or byte array). for anything else, you must convert. same for stdio.

-? - If we want to remove generics, what about polymorphism? e.g. draw shapes.
+Y - If we want to remove generics, what about polymorphism? e.g. draw shapes.
 Can we also drop "treat sequence of functions as a function"? and "enable dynamic compile-time sequence and union types"?
 Or make them simpler, more minimal, more consistent?
 `Shape = Circle | Square | Triangle`